Launch

 There are five steps to apply for a Launch grant.
 You must complete all of these steps to be considered for this grant.

-- Request an organization account on 4Culture’s grant portal and complete your Account Profile.
+- Request an organization account on 4Culture’s grant portal and complete your Account Profile no later than 5:00 pm PDT on Wednesday, April 16, 2026.
 If you have applied for a 4Culture grant before, confirm that you still have log-in access and that your organization has answered all the questions under “Organization Accounts Only”.
-You can create an account at any time, and your profile must be complete prior to submitting the Launch Inquiry Form in Step 2 (August 13, 2025, at 5:00 pm PDT).
-Use this link to request an account, and please note that it can take up to two (2) business days for your account to be active.
+You can create an account at any time, and your profile must be complete prior to submitting the Intent to Apply form in Step 2.
+Use this link to request an account, and please note that it can take up to two business days for your new account to be active.

 -